infracloudio/spring-boot-acorn/README.md

 # Acorn for a Spring Boot sample app - Petclinic App

-This is the legendary [Petclinic App](https://github.com/spring-petclinic) build using Spring Boot.
-In this sample Blog Application the users can register, log in and do all the basic tasks related to creating and publishing their own blog posts.
+This is the popular [Petclinic App](https://github.com/spring-petclinic) built using Spring Boot.
+The Spring PetClinic is an open source sample application developed to demonstrate the database-oriented capabilities of Spring Boot, Spring MVC, and the Spring Data Framework.
+It’s based on this Spring stack and built with Maven.
+In this sample Application the pet owner can register themselves, add their pets and plan visits.

-## What is Flask?
+## What is Spring Boot?
-Flask is a web framework, it’s a Python module that lets you develop web applications easily.
-It’s has a small and easy-to-extend core: it’s a microframework that doesn’t include an ORM (Object Relational Manager) or such features.It does have many cool features like url routing, template engine.
-It is a WSGI web app framework.
+Spring Boot is a project that is built on the top of the Spring Framework.
+It provides an easier and faster way to set up, configure, and run both simple and web-based applications.
+It is a Spring module that provides the RAD (Rapid Application Development) feature to the Spring Framework.
+It is used to create a stand-alone Spring-based application that you can just run because it needs minimal Spring configuration.